-- Fission– In this type of asexual reproduction having various forms as fission, binary fission, and multiple fission.
+This type of asexual reproduction has various forms such as fission, binary fission, and multiple fission.

 - Binary fission– In it, the cell splits into two equal halve during cell division.
 Each cell contains a copy of its parent cell. fission is observed in many lower organisms like protozoa and bacteria.
 Ex.
 Amoebae, leishmania (cause kala-azar)

 - The malarial parasite, Plasmodium, reproduces by dividing into many daughter cells simultaneously by multiple fission.

 In this type of reproduction, a small bud develops as an outgrowth of the body as a result of repeated cell division.
 Very soon it separates and grows into a new individual.
 Example- Hydra.

 In this type of reproduction, the organism simply breaks into several small individuals after maturation.
 Example- Spirogyra.

 If an organism can be cut into various parts and each part gets regenerated i.e. Each piece grows in to complete organism; the process is called regeneration.
 Ex.
 Planaria

 It is a very simple type of reproduction found even in some multicellular also by spore formation.
 These spores are thread-like structures, having a tiny blob-like structure that gets involved in reproduction.
 Example- Rhizopus.

 It is also an asexual process of reproduction, In plants, vegetative propagation takes place through runner, rhizome, sucker, tuber, offset, and bulb these are called vegetative propagules.
 Ex- Bryophyllum.